TylerSocholotuik/one-rep-max-calculator/README.md

 3. I had not used Bootstrap or any other CSS libraries prior to this project, so I spent a lot of time reading the documentation to understand the behaviour of the classes.
 I wanted this website to look modern and professional, so the use of a library was necessary for some components that are above my current skill level (sidebar nav, tooltips, floating form labels).
 The ability to self-learn and read documentation is an essential skill for software developers, so I was happy to go through this process.

 4. I am not an artist or a designer, so creating an aesthetically pleasing website was a challenge for me.
 A lot of trial and error was involved in creating the layouts for each window size.

+## To-Do List

+- Create logo and favicon
+- Create link preview image with logo

 ## Future goals for this project